xeophin/intl-presentation/slides.md

 - Now have to take care of that as well.
 - It's easy, just turn it into a string, and then split it at the period, and only use the first part.
 - Unless, of course, one browser uses a comma instead, at which point your code breaks.
+- You went from one line of code to a massive, steaming pile of … conditions

 ---

 ![Shit](https://media1.tenor.com/images/21771529a548c384aebe67f4db209467/tenor.gif?itemid=8203791)

+???
+- You might have a condition.

 ---